Your cat is a natural born hunter and his feeding experience should reflect that.

 - Shallow design is comfortable for cats

 Top Picks Explained

 The 4 Qualities of the Best Cat Bowls

 1. The Best Cat Bowls Are Made From Hygienic Materials

 Your cat is going to be eating all of his meals out of this bowl, so it’s important to consider the materials carefully.
 The right material keeps your cat safe and is easy to clean while the wrong material could harbor bacteria and other pathogens that might make your cat sick.

-The best materials for cat bowls are stainless steel, ceramic, and glass.
+The best materials for cat food and cat water bowls are stainless steel, ceramic, and glass.
 These materials are nonporous, so they don’t trap bacteria, and they are generally dishwasher-safe.